koursari/Untitled-Travel-Agency/README.md

 "npm i" to install dependencies

-Debug with "nodemon server.mjs" or run with "node server.mjs"
+Start server with "npm run start"

+During development use "npm run watch" to run with nodemon which restarts node when triggered by changes.

+Entry point is start.mjs (formerly server.mjs).